mkgask/pppt/readme.md

 user@pc:~$ vagrant up
 ```

-PHP7.0.1 is auto build and install with phpenv.
+PHP 7.0.1 is installed and automatic build.
+By phpenv.

+Composer and PHPUnit also enters.

 And wait while eating mizu-youkan (Japanese water-jelly) because the time consuming.

 After the installation PHP 7.0.1 is complete, log in with SSH.

 ```